roytang/blog/content/post/2011/06/singapore.md

   * getting off at the wrong bus stop in Telok Blangah, causing me to wander amongst the apartment building while carrying my huge bag and there was a slight drizzle.
 It's not completely a bad thing, as I kind of enjoy wandering around by myself on foot.
 It's something I've done in other countries I visited (usually at night), but didn't really get the chance in Singapore because once I got back to the airconditioned room in the hotel, I didn't really want to go out 😀

 As per usual in my travels to other countries, I did not spend much time shopping or sight-seeing or any touristy stuff like that.
 I'm not really a tourist kind of person.
 Overall the trip was ok it was great to be able to visit and meet up with friends, compete in the Grand Prix and see how daily life is in Singapore (still not inclined to work there though :p)

-## Comments

-### Comment by Switch on 2011-06-07 06:48:52 +0000
-Fairly comprehensive!
-We're glad you enjoyed the trip, and that you could come over.

-Not much to vouch for going here for, so I guess the next bet is the next GP here.
-Unless you want to watch the F1 GP, that is.